isotopp/isotopp.github.io/content/posts/2022-10-10-pan-narrans-and-better-meetings.md

 It does not have to be conflict about the people in the meeting.
 The meeting does not have to resolve the conflict (but should progress it somewhow).
-But in every meeting there is some kind of conflict in the background
+But in every meeting there is some kind of conflict in the background.

 Remember: Not all conflict is drama, in fact, most is not.